gaehlerm/SoftwareEngineering/README.md

 Acceptance criteria: your father is happy

+### Acceptance test

 Now let’s first write the acceptance test.
 If we invite our dad, he has to say that he's happy.
+We assume that he prints out his feelings on the console.
+Thus, we can just check the console output.

 ```py
 # inside acceptance_tests/test_dinner.py